qiyu3816/qiyu3816.github.io/_pages/about.md

 ["Large-Scale AI in Telecom: Charting the Roadmap for Innovation, Scalability, and Enhanced Digital Experiences"](https://arxiv.org/abs/2503.04184) by GenAINet Emerging Technology Initiative

+Invited to serve as reviewer for IEEE GlobeCom 2025.

 # 📖 Educations